WORLD’S BEST GRANOLA

 Follow her Travels With Carole blog.

-My favorite commercial granolas each have a drawback—Cafe Fanny’s Original requires me to pick out the raisins, and Early Bird Cashew Granola is only available in Mendocino and is no longer organic.
+My favorite commercial granolas each have a drawback.
+Cafe Fanny’s Original requires me to pick out the raisins, which I detest, and Early Bird Cashew Granola is only available in Mendocino and is no longer organic.
 After an endless search another really good choice, I finally decided to make my own and I believe it is well worth the effort.
 It is really quite easy, makes my house smell delicious, and I can use any excess as a gift.
 I roast the extra raw nuts at the same time on a separate cookie sheet and use them to munch on as snacks.

 3 cups oats